LACE: Lattice Attention for Cross-thread Exploration: Experiments

 \section{Experiments}

 We conduct experiments to evaluate the effectiveness of our proposed \shortname framework on challenging math and reasoning benchmarks.
-We compare our method against strong baselines, assessed across multiple metrics, including accuracy, exploration diversity, and format adherence, listed in \cref{sec:main-results}.
-To unravel the inner workings of \shortname, we provide an in-depth analysis of its \textbf{emergent cross-thread mechanisms}~\citep{wei2022emergent, woolley2010evidence} in \cref{sec:qualitative_analysis}, visualizing how collaborative exploration and self-regulated behaviors naturally arise from the lattice architecture.
-Finally, we perform ablation studies to analyze the effectiveness of our data curation pipeline and the impact of different training stages in \cref{sec:abla-study}. \paragraph{Implementation Details.} We implement our method based on base models Qwen3~\citep{yang2025qwen3} with 1.7B and 4B parameters.
+We compare our method against strong baselines, assessed by accuracy and exploration diversity in \cref{sec:main-results}.
+We then analyze its \textbf{emergent cross-thread mechanisms}~\citep{wei2022emergent, woolley2010evidence} and ablate the data and training pipeline in \cref{sec:qualitative_analysis}, showing how collaborative exploration and self-regulated behaviors arise from the lattice architecture. \paragraph{Implementation Details.} We implement our method based on base models Qwen3~\citep{yang2025qwen3} with 1.7B and 4B parameters.
 Our training data is curated from the DAPO dataset~\citep{yu2025dapo} using our data curation pipeline described in \cref{sec:data}.
-4 threads are applied in the lattice structure for all experiments.
+Four threads are applied in the lattice structure for all experiments.
 Lattice attention layers are inserted every other layer, starting from the middle to the last original layer.
-Detailed thread-scaling micro-benchmarks are reported in Appendix~\cref{appendix:overhead}, showing negligible FLOPs overhead ($<1.3\%$), modest memory overhead (roughly $2$--$15\%$), and latency overhead that is primarily memory-bandwidth bound.
+Detailed thread-scaling micro-benchmarks are reported in Appendix~\cref{appendix:overhead}, showing negligible FLOPs overhead ($<1.3\%$), modest memory overhead (roughly $1.6$--$15\%$), and latency overhead that is primarily memory-bandwidth bound.
 The detailed training hyperparameters and data statistics are provided in Appendix~\cref{appendix:data_stats,appendix:implementation}.